vinayh/blog/content/post/intro-clojure-web.md

   (+ 1)
   (- 5))
 ```
-* The thread-first macro shown above `(->)` inserts the result of each expression as the first argument of the expression below it, then continues the process with the expressions below that one in turn
+The thread-first macro shown above `(->)` inserts the result of each expression as the first argument of the expression below it, then continues the process with the expressions below that one in turn.

+## To (maybe) be continued...
+The slide deck (HTML) linked above is a more self-contained introduction that includes all of the information in this post.